 Pipeline Designer in StreamSets Control Hub

 No downloads, no installation, no maintenance – thanks to the new Pipeline Designer in StreamSets Control Hub.
-All you need is an account with StreamSets (apply for a trial account here) to get busy designing your pipelines.
+All you need is an account with StreamSets (apply for a trial account here) to get busy designing pipelines for Kubernetes.
 You can use the preview feature to validate and test your pipelines by configuring an “authoring Data Collector”.
 Any Data Collector that is HTTPS enabled and reports a URL that is accessible by your browser can serve as an authoring Data Collector.
 When you preview a pipeline, the data is exchanged between your browser and the authoring Data Collector.
 Data neither leaves your environment nor is it accessed by StreamSets Control Hub.
 Check out the quick start section to see this in action.

 Read on to learn how to launch a Kubernetes Cluster, a Control Agent, and an authoring Data Collector in about 5 minutes.
 Before you start, you will need the following items: